AdamStankovich/KeruptBot/README.md

 Is this OK? (yes): yes
 ```

-## 2. bancho.js:
+## 3. bancho.js:
 ```
 npm install bancho.js
 ```
-## 3. app.js:
+## 4. app.js:
  - Import "app.js" from this repository into your directory
  - Retrieve your IRC username/password at [https://osu.ppy.sh/p/irc](https://osu.ppy.sh/p/irc)
- - Inside of the app.js file, you will see two constants: remove the first two lines, these were used to import our own personal bancho IRC username/password into the file.
+ - Inside of the app.js file, you will see two constants.
+Remove the first two lines as these were used to import our own personal bancho IRC username/password into the file.
 In the "client" const, substitute "USERNAME" and "PASSWORD" for your own username and server password retrieved from the link above.
  ```js
  // Personal info file (dont include) const { CLIENTID, CLIENTSECRET, USERNAME, PASSWORD } = require("./secret");